 Trump 2.0 would likely scale back a number of Biden's initiatives and reduce regulations.
 This may help certain businesses.
-But his proposed across-the-board tariffs would sting importers and trigger more inflation.
+But his proposed across-the-board and trigger more inflation.

-This inward tilt, however, reflects a potential threat to multilateral trade and military alliances critical to making a global marketplace efficient.
+tariffs would sting importers Corporate America is increasingly planning for greater climate-related This inward tilt, however. disruptions which will likely reflects a potential threat to multilateral trade and military only get worse and grow more costly, especially if alliances critical to making a Trump continues to dismiss global marketplace efficient. the issue.
 It would introduce more division amongst our allies.
+This will happen if Trump